flutter/website/src/development/ui/advanced/shaders.md

 {{site.alert.end}}

-A shader is a program that is executed by the GPU, usually authored in a small, dart-like language such as GLSL.
+A shader is a program that is executed by the GPU, usually authored in a small, Dart-like language such as GLSL.
 User authored shaders can be incorporated into Flutter applications and packages via the FragmentProgram API.
 These can be used to provide rich graphical effects beyond those provided by the Flutter SDK.